-- To study the basics of the inverters and choppers. - To understand the operation of electric drives. - To analyze the performance drives used for automation.
+- To understand the operations of power semiconductor devices. - To analyze the performance of the single phase and three phase converters. - To study the basics of the inverters and choppers. - To understand the operation of electric drives. - To analyze the performance drives used for automation.